-This shall be a key outcome of the policy. sanitation In addition infrastructure provision, this outcome requires behaviour change at individual. household, community, institutional and city levels.
+This shall be a key outcome of the sanitation policy.
+In addition to infrastructure provision, this outcome requires behaviour change at the individual, household, community, institutional and city levels.
 It is therefore the most crucial and challenging to achieve.

-Open defecation free under this policy is understood as the termination of faecaloral transmission determined by:
+Open defecation free under this policy is understood as the termination of faecal-oral transmission determined by:

-- A. No observed open defecation; - B. All city residents have access to and use of household, community, and/or public latrines; - C. There is adequate access and use of latrines in all institutions; - D. All insanitary latrines (including single pit latrines)are converted to sanitary latrines, and no incidence of Manual Scavenging observed - E. All city residents are engaged in safe hygiene practices, including hand washing;
+- A. No observed open defecation; - B. All city residents have access to and use of household, community, and/or public latrines; - C. There is adequate access and use of latrines in all institutions; - All insanitary latrines (including single pit latrines)are converted to sanitary latrines, and no incidence of Manual Scavenging observed - E. All city residents are engaged in safe hygiene practices, including handwashing;